rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/HPS120/04 Realism and anti-realism.md

 Anti-realists don’t want to commit to more than they need to.

 - Anti-realists say: our theories make good predictions
 	- “Why did you have to say the second part about being true?”
 - “You’re committing too much.
 Our theories make good predictions.”
-- The observations are your only access to the truth and falsity of these theories
+- <mark style="background: #776F33A6;">The observations are your only access to the truth and falsity of these theories</mark>
 - Anti-realist thinks realists are ***over-committing***

-Some call themselves instrumentalists; the point of science is to be useful.
+Some call themselves *instrumentalists*; the point of science is to be useful.
 That’s all it does, and that is all you can prove it does.

 The truth bit?
 I don’t know about that.
 Are there really electrons?
 I don’t know, but the theory seems to be doing well right now.